Teddy's Travels | Medora, North Dakota

 150th Anniversary Celebration, Island Falls, ME

-In celebration of Island Fall’s sesquicentennial, Teddy Rooseelt returns to his favorite getaway.
+In celebration of Island Fall’s sesquicentennial, Teddy Roosevelt returns to his favorite getaway.

 When young Teddy Roosevelt first visited Island Falls, Maine, he fell in love with a secluded area of forest where he visited to quietly read his Bible – now known as Bible Point.
 There he also met William Sewall and Wilmot Dow, men who would become lifelong friends and who would follow him to Dakota Territory to manage his ranch.